La Palma: History

 At the time of European colonization, the Canary Islands were inhabited by native Canarians, referred to collectively as Guanches, although the natives of La Palma are more correctly known as Auaritas (See Canary Islands in pre-colonial times).
 The origin of these natives is unclear but they are believed to share common ancestry with the Berbers of North Africa.
 The Guanches had a Neolithic culture divided into several clans led by chiefs.
 Their name for La Palma was Benahoare.
 The main remnants of this culture are their cave dwellings, enigmatic petroglyphs and paved stone paths through the mountains.
 After the Spanish occupation of La Palma, the native Canarians vanished by either being killed, sold into slavery or by assimilating into the Spanish population.

-It is believed that the Canary Islands were known to the Phoenicians and Greeks, but the earliest written evidence is by the Roman writer Pliny The Elder, who quoted Juba II of Numidia, but Juba's writings were subsequently lost.
+It is believed that the Canary Islands were known to the Phoenicians and Greeks, but the earliest written evidence is by the Roman writer Pliny the Elder, who quoted Juba II of Numidia, but Juba's writings were subsequently lost.
 The Genoese navigator Lancelotto Malocello reached the archipelago in 1312 and remained for two decades until expelled by a native uprising.
 In 1404 the Spaniards began the conquest of the islands.
 Though the first landing on La Palma was in 1405, it took until 1493 and several bloody battles until the last resistance of the natives was broken.
 The conqueror of La Palma was Alonso Fernández de Lugo, who defeated Tanausu, the last king on the island.
 He ruled the area known as Acero (Caldera de Taburiente).
 Tanausu was ambushed after agreeing to a truce arranged by Fernández de Lugo and Juan de Palma, a Guanche who had converted to Christianity and who was a relative of Tanausu.

 For the next two centuries, settlements on La Palma became rich as the island served as a trading post on the way to the New World.
-La Palma received immigrants from Castile, Majorca, Andalusia, Portugal and Catalonia.
+La Palma received immigrants from Castile, Mallorca, Andalusia, Portugal and Catalonia.